 Through lectures, exercises and discussions, we'll introduce Concurrency and Parallelism after which we'll learn about GUI's.
 We'll then explore Networking, XML processing and Persistence when developing applications with Python.

-On the final day of this Advanced Python course, you'll work on an example of Python DSL, we'll learn about Python extensions and extension testing and we'll finish the course with an introduction to Django, Python Web Application frameworks and how to use dynamic techniques.
+On the final day of this fasttrack Python course, you'll work on an example of Python DSL, we'll learn about Python extensions and extension testing and we'll finish the course with an introduction to Django, Python Web Application frameworks and how to use dynamic techniques.

 Learn how to: